abaer123/gitlab-agent/README.md

 #### `agentk` - agent on the Kubernetes side

-Multiple `Pod`s per deployment would be needed to have HA.
-This might be trivial but might require doing leader election, depending on the feature the agent will need to support.
+Multiple `Pod`s per deployment would be needed to have a highly available deployment.
+This might be trivial but might require doing [leader election](https://pkg.go.dev/k8s.io/client-go/tools/leaderelection?tab=doc), depending on the feature the agent will need to support.

 #### `agentg` - agent on the GitLab side

 The difficulty of having multiple copies of the program is that only one of the copies has an active connection from a particular Kubernetes cluster.
-So to server a request from GitLab targeted at that cluster some sort of request routing would be needed.
+So to serve a request from GitLab targeted at that cluster some sort of request routing would be needed.
 There are options (off the top of my head):

 - [Consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) could be used to:
   - Minimize disruptions if a copy of `agentg` goes missing